STEM School Highlands Ranch shooting

 2019 mass shooting in Colorado, U.S.

-On May 7, 2019, a school shooting occurred at STEM School Highlands Ranch, a charter school located in Douglas County, Colorado, United States, in the Denver suburb of Highlands Ranch.
+On May 7, 2019, two students, 16-year-old Alec McKinney and 18-year-old Devon Erickson, opened fire on students at STEM School Highlands Ranch, a charter school located in Douglas County, Colorado, United States, in the Denver suburb of Highlands Ranch, Colorado.
 One student, Kendrick Castillo, was killed and eight others were injured.

-Two students, 16-year-old Alec McKinney and 18-year-old Devon Erickson, were convicted on dozens of charges and sentenced to life imprisonment.
+McKinney and Erickson were both convicted of dozens of charges and sentenced to life imprisonment.
+McKinney will be eligible for parole after 40 years.

 Background

 The K-12 charter school held approximately 1,850 students.
 At the time of the shooting, it had no police officer assigned to it and used private security instead.

 In December 2018, an anonymous parent reportedly called the Douglas County School Board of Education's director to express concerns regarding bullying and violence at the school.
 A district official wrote a letter on December 19, 2018, urging the School Executive Director to investigate concerns to determine their legitimacy and to take any remedial action that may be appropriate.
 The school has since filed a defamation lawsuit against the parent who had raised allegations suggesting that the school posed a risk of violence or a school shooting.

 On April 29, 2019, an edit was made to the Wikipedia entry for the STEM School Highlands Ranch, stating that "anti suicide programs are implemented [in the school] to help lower chances of suicide and school shootings."
 The following comment was added by an anonymous editor on the same day: "Do they work?
 We shall see".
 KDVR described this as "a possible warning".
 The IP address associated with the edit was traced to Littleton, Colorado, which is near where the shooting occurred, and no other Wikipedia edits were attributed to that particular IP address.
 Eventually, the comment was removed from the page.